devpies/client-events/README.md

 ### Language Support

-This package is written in TypeScript but converted to additional language targets.
+This package is written in TypeScript but converted to language targets.
 Each supported language has its own package.

 Supported languages include: